0x1eef/nanoc-webpack.rb/README.md

 **Defaults**

-The following example forwards the entry point `/js/main/App.tsx` to webpack, and then writes the result to `/js/main/app.js`:
+The following example forwards the entry point `/js/main/App.tsx` to webpack.
+The result is then written to `/js/main/app.js`:

 ``` ruby
 # Rules